pratikdhoriyani/Camera-Security-System/README.md

 * User can also see live streaming of his/her own USB Camera. <br>

-* If someone is having Live Security System using IP Cameras, then one can easily handle each and every detail with streaming.
+* If someone is having Live Security System using IP Cameras, then one can easily handle each and every detail with streaming. <br>
 Can see recorded streaming, live streaming , Machine Learning techniques on recorded stream like Motion detection, Human body detection, and many more…<br>